Brad Caldwell | Artistic Director

 Anthony Beck, tenor, is from Somers, CT.
 He most recently sang the tenor solos in Mozart's Mass in C minor with the Cincinnati Chamber Orchestra and the role of Third Lackey in Cincinnati Opera’s production of Der Rosenkavalier.
 He has also sung roles with Cincinnati Opera in La Bohème, Die Meistersinger von Nürnberg, and The Magic Flute.
 Mr. Beck has twice appeared as a soloist with the Cincinnati Symphony Orchestra, on opening night in 2007 in Beethoven’s Choral Fantasia and in 2010 with the Coronation Mass and the Vesperae Solennes de Confessore of Mozart.
 He has sung in the chorus of Cincinnati Opera for seven consecutive seasons and with Cincinnati’s Vocal Arts Ensemble for five seasons.
 Other operatic roles include Nerone in L’incoronazione di Poppea and Testo in Il Combattimento di Tancredi e Clorinda, both operas of Monteverdi.
 As well as participating in many recitals in the region, he has as appeared as a soloist in Beethoven’s Symphony No. 9, Haydn’s Theresian Mass, Mozart’s Requiem, and the Magnificat of J.S.
 Bach, among others.
 Anthony has sung with Opera Festival of New Jersey, Lyric Opera of Chicago, Spoleto Festival USA, and Il Festival de due Mondi, Spoleto, Italy.

 A native Cincinnatian, Phil Clary is a graduate of Northern Kentucky University.
-He is a music teacher at Indian Hill High School, music director at St. Timothy’s Episcopal Church in Anderson Twp., and artistic director of the Cincinnati Choral Society.
+He is a music teacher at Indian Hill High School, music director at Indian Hill Church, and artistic director of the Cincinnati Choral Society.
 He previously sang with the Vocal Arts Ensemble of Cincinnati for several seasons.
 Phil also is the choir director at Congregation Beth Adam and an accompanist at Ursuline Academy.

 For ten years Michael Crandall served as the Choral Director at Teays Valley High School in Ashville, Ohio.
 He has twice served as Co-Musical Director of the Ohio Honors Chorale, an ensemble of advanced high school musicians who have made concert tours through Europe.
 He is also a frequent adjudicator and clinician for show choirs and competitions throughout the Midwest.
 For six years, he served as the Director of Illuminati, the Sacred Men’s Ensemble of the Columbus Gay Men’s Chorus.
 Mr. Crandall is a proud graduate of The Ohio State University, and currently serves as an Educational Travel Consultant for Bob Rogers Travel.